 An investing robo-advisor managing $15bn in assets, a challenger bank for teens, and a credit card without any fees accessible to people without credit history - we present the 10 hottest fintechs from NYC right now.

 New York City isn’t the greatest city in the world for Jeff Bezos but it definitely is for a vast array of fintech companies that run their operations in the Great Apple.
 Close proximity to one of the most important stock markets on Earth is a treat for them, for sure.

 The whole financial ecosystem built around Wall Street is, on the one hand, a perfect market for B2B-oriented financial technology companies and the greatest pool of talent on the other hand.
-That’s why most of the hottest fintech companies are set in NYC.
+That’s why most of the best fintech companies are set in NYC.
 It’s also a reason why we decided to host our Disruption Forum at the Work-Bench’s NY HQ (click for more information).

 In the meantime, let’s take a closer look at 10 of the most interesting of NYC-based fintech companies.